-Type 1 alveoli cells cover 95 percent of the alveolar surface and constitute the air-blood barrier.
+Type 1 alveoli cells cover 95% of the alveolar surface and constitute the air-blood barrier.

-Type 2 alveoli cells are smaller and responsible for producing the surfactant that coats the inside surface of the alveolus and helps reduce surface tension.
-The surfactant helps keep the shape of each alveolus when you breathe in and out.
+Type 2 alveoli cells are smaller and responsible for producing the substance (a “surfactant”) that coats the inside surface of the alveolus and helps reduce surface tension.
+The surfactant helps keep the alveolus’s shape when breathing in and out.

 This seemingly perfect machine for breathing can break down or become less efficient because of:

 Tobacco smoke irritates your bronchioles and alveoli and damages the lining of your lungs.